BUZZKILL1549/schoolProject/README.md

 required time.
 I also have some project constraints that insist that I must only use Python and its modules and MySQL.
 It's unfortunate, but I think it still works as a good concept.

-# Project structure
-This project will be divided into two branches:
-- metal
-- web

-Initially, the 'metal' branch will contain code in Python.
-However, I eventually plan to completely port the application into Flutter/Dart, at which time, I will make another branch named 'legacy' and move all the code in Python over there, while the Dart code will be present in the 'metal' branch.